yashmehta5/jina/CONTRIBUTING.md

 And you can find me, Jina's Open Source Evangelist on [Twitter](http://twitter.com/alexcg).
 Feel free to @ me if there's anything you want to know!

-## Thank You
+## 🙏 Thank You

 Once again, thanks so much for your interest in contributing to Jina.
-We're excited to have you on board!
+We're excited to see your contribution!